Two-dimensional RMSD projections for reaction path visualization and validation: Abstract

 \section{Abstract}

 Transition state or minimum energy path finding methods constitute a routine component of the computational chemistry toolkit.
 Standard analysis involves trajectories conventionally plotted in terms of the relative energy to the initial state against a cumulative displacement variable, or the image number.
-These dimensional reductions obscure structural rearrangements in high dimensions and may often be trajectory dependent.
-This precludes the ability to compare optimization trajectories of different methods beyond the number of calculations, time taken, and final saddle geometry.
-We present a method mapping trajectories onto a two-dimension surface defined by a permutation corrected root mean square deviation from the reactant and product configurations.
-Energy is represented as an interpolated color-mapped surface constructed from all optimization steps using radial basis functions.
-This representation highlights optimization trajectories, identifies endpoint basins, and diagnoses convergence concerns invisible in one-dimensional profiles.
-We validate the framework on a cycloaddition reaction, showing that a machine-learned potential saddle and density functional theory reference lie on comparable energy contours despite geometric displacements.
+These dimensional reductions obscure structural rearrangements in high dimensions and are often history dependent.
+This precludes the ability to compare optimization histories of different methods beyond the number of calculations, time taken, and final saddle geometry.
+We present a method mapping trajectories onto a two-dimensional projection defined by a permutation corrected root mean square deviation from the reactant and product configurations.
+Energy is represented as an interpolated color-mapped surface constructed from all optimization steps using a gradient-enhanced Gaussian Process with the inverse multiquadric kernel, whose posterior variance contours delineate data-supported regions from extrapolated ones.
+A rotated coordinate frame decomposes the RMSD plane into reaction progress and orthogonal distance.
+We show the utility of the framework on a cycloaddition reaction, where a machine-learned potential saddle and density functional theory reference lie on comparable energy contours despite geometric displacements, along with the ratification of the visualization for more complex reactions, a Grignard rearrangement, and a conrotatory bicyclobutane ring opening.

 \keywords{Nudged Elastic Band, Saddle Search Methods, Visualization, Transition States}